MitchelPaulin/Walleye/README.md

 ## Issues

-If you find an issue with the engine please include the `walleye_{PID}.log` file along with the report.
-Usually found in the same directory the engine was invoked from.
+If you find an issue with the engine please include the `walleye_{PID}.log` file along with the report, you can enable this by setting `DebugLogLevel` to `Info` in the UCI options.

 ## License